Powered by Salure

 Most teams use average headcount to smooth the effect of hires and exits that occur during the reporting period.

-Attrition rate equals the number of permanent leavers during the period divided by the average headcount for that period multiplied by 100.
+Formula: Attrition rate equals the number of permanent leavers during the period divided by the average headcount for that period, multiplied by 100.

 Variants and context that change the meaning